spyder-ide/spyder-docs/doc/first-steps.rst

 .. _Stack Overflow: https://stackoverflow.com
 .. _Anaconda: https://www.anaconda.com/products/individual

-Just like the programs you code in it, Spyder is written in Python, so you can often figure out many problems just by reading the last line of the traceback or error message from the error dialog or Spyder's internal console.
+Just like the programs you code in it, Spyder is written in Python, so you can often figure out many problems just by reading the last line of the traceback or error message from the error dialog.
-To view the latter go to :menuselection:`Panes --> Internal Console` under the :guilabel:`View` menu.
+To view the latter, go to :menuselection:`Panes --> Internal Console` under the :guilabel:`View` menu.

 .. image:: images/first-steps/first-steps-internal-console.png
    :alt: Spyder showing view internal console option